rsnodgrass/ical-event-homeassistant/README.md

 ### Automatic Updates with Custom Updater (Optional)

+NOTE: This is deprecated in favor of [HACS](https://github.com/custom-components/hacs)

 For easy updates whenever new versions are released, use the [Home Assistant custom_updater component](https://github.com/custom-components/custom_updater/wiki/Installation) and [Tracker card](https://github.com/custom-cards/tracker-card).
 Once those are setup, add the following custom_updater config:

 ```